 Inclusion through Education and Skill Building

-Street children can be categorized as most marginalized section of society.
+Street children can be categorized as the most marginalized section of society.
 They live on the cruel, unfeeling streets of Delhi which aren't places for anyone to live in, let alone children.

-The intensive engagement of SBT with street children to transform them into capable and thinking individuals is carried out through 1) enabling access to education 2) empower children with skills.
+The intensive engagement of SBT with street children to transform them into capable and thinking individuals is carried out via - 1) enabling access to education 2) empowering children with skills.

 In 1992, India ratified the United Nations Convention on Rights of the Child.
 The Charter of Child Rights (CRC) is built on the principle that "ALL children are born with fundamental freedoms and ALL human beings have some inherent rights".
-The four basic child rights conferred by The Charter are dishonored on the streets of Delhi are as follows.
+The four basic child rights conferred by The Charter are dishonoured on the streets of Delhi, are as follows:

 A child who has survived the streets is sharp and curious, is willing to learn, and is keen to move on to a better life.
-The challenge lies in channeliseing this burst of energy and sharp intelligence onto a constructive path, away from the stray hands of crime and drugs.
-With this standpoint, an inclusive multi-layered system of education has evolved over the past 25 years, which encourages free will in a constructive manner.
-This system has allowed for each child to transverse her/his own journey, burgeon comfortably into unique personalities, and carve a niche for themselves.
+The challenge lies in channelising this burst of energy and sharp intelligence onto a constructive path, away from the stray hands of crime and drugs.
+With this standpoint, an inclusive multi-layered system of education has evolved over the past 25 years, which constructively encourages free will.
+This system has allowed for each child to transverse her/his journey, burgeon comfortably into unique personalities, and carve a niche for themselves.

 Children come to SBT from different parts of the country (some even international!).
-They bring with themselves a myriad of experiences-social, cultural, economical, and emotional.
-Most of them are first generation learners.
+They bring with themselves a myriad of experiences - social, cultural, economical, and emotional.
+Most of them are first-generation learners.
 And most importantly, either they have no experience of education or they have a bad experience wherein they have been bullied and excluded.
 "There can be several emotional and mental issues with the child that may affect his/her learning abilities.
-Here we try to be sensitive towards these needs and work with them accordingly, and we keep the interests of the child as first priority." says Mr. S K Jha, Education Coordinator.
-It is in this understanding that the education system in SBT has been able to make the large leap towards inclusiveness.
+Here we try to be sensitive towards these needs and work with them accordingly, and we keep the interests of the child as a priority," says Mr S K Jha, Education Coordinator.
+It is in this understanding that the education system in SBT has been able to make the big leap towards inclusiveness.

 As the famous saying goes, "The mind is not a vessel to be filled, but a fire to be kindled".
-The basic premise of SBT has evolved around the understanding that the ability to memorise and reason is nothing compared to the emotional richness and creativity residing within each child.
+The basic premise of SBT has revolved around the understanding that the ability to memorise and reason is nothing compared to the emotional richness and creativity residing within each child.
 Following this philosophy, various camps, trips and cultural activities have been organised by SBT over the years.
-These events have been more than just an educational experience, but helped in the holistic development of the children.
-The first local educational tour to the zoo was organised for the children in December, 1989.
-Since then, many tours and trips have been regularly organized for the children.
-As a little girl once wrote in her essay about her trip to Nainital… "I never knew the sky was so big and blue"….the yearly trip, various trips to the museums, art galleries, exhibitions, performances and the summer camps have been important avenues where the children create new experiences and also get an opportunity to explore their talents and aptitudes.
+These events have been more than just an educational experience that helped in the holistic development of the children.
+The first local educational tour to the zoo was organised for the children in December 1989.
+Since then, many tours and trips have been regularly organised for children.
+As a little girl once wrote in her essay about her trip to Nainital, "I never knew the sky was so big and blue".
+The yearly trip, various trips to the museums, art galleries, exhibitions, performances and the summer camps have been important avenues where the children create new experiences and also get an opportunity to explore their talents and aptitudes.

-In contrast to the elitist approach to education, SBT is firmly grounded in the belief that education must empower a child to choose his/ her own path, and become capable citizen.
-Thus education with emphasis on skill building is encouraged widely.
-A SBT boy now a noted photographer in own rights, Vicky Roy explains on how the coordinator of the home understood his lack of interest in studies and encouraged him to simultaneously focus on learning nuances of photography.
+In contrast to the elitist approach to education, SBT is firmly grounded in the belief that education must empower a child to choose his/her path, and become a capable citizen.
+Thus education with an emphasis on skill-building is encouraged widely.
+An SBT boy, now a noted photographer, Vicky Roy, explains how the coordinator of the Home understood his lack of interest in studies and encouraged him to simultaneously focus on learning nuances of photography.
 In Vicky's own words, "The deep understanding of the staff that bookish literacy is not merely education, has enabled me to achieve all the accolades!"
-Similarly, understanding the importance of music as both recreational and therapeutic, a Sound School was established at the DMRC children home with the help of an Australian volunteer in 2010-2011.
-Further under the generous scholarship for higher education by Central Queensland University, Australia, the children of SBT can dream with confidence of realising their ambitions.
+Similarly, with the understanding of the importance of music as both recreational and therapeutic, a Sound School was established at the DMRC Children's Home with the help of an Australian volunteer in 2010-2011.
+Further, under the generous scholarship for higher education by Central Queensland University, Australia, the children of SBT can dream with the confidence of realising their ambitions.

-There are many stories that make SBT proud.
-In the words of Ms. Geetan Tejpal, "To see the children successful is the biggest reward."
-Amit* arrived in SBT when he was ready to study in the sixth standard, and then after realizing that his performance was noteworthy, Bharti Vidya Bhavan was approached, where he secured an admission with flying colours.
-With hard work and good grades he fulfilled his dream of becoming an Engineer.
-Similarly, Anil* passed 12th standard with 66% marks and with his determination and hard work, joined YMCA for MBA, and turned his dreams into reality, also realizing the SBT policy which Mr. Sanjoy Roy aptly puts as "Dream on…"
+Many stories make SBT proud.
+In the words of Ms Geetan Tejpal, "To see the children successful is the biggest reward."
+Amit* arrived at SBT when he was ready to study in the sixth standard, and then after realising that his performance was noteworthy, Bharti Vidya Bhavan was approached, where he secured admission with flying colours.
+With hard work and good grades, he fulfilled his dream of becoming an engineer.
+Similarly, Anil* passed 12th standard with 66% marks and with his determination and hard work, joined YMCA for MBA, and turned his dreams into reality, also realising the SBT policy which Mr Sanjoy Roy aptly puts as "Dream on!"

 "Only education is not the answer for this country, education re-linked with livelihood is the answer."